Hensey Brilliant But Miners Drop Game 1

 TROY, NY - The Sussex County Miners' late-season struggles followed them into the postseason, as they dropped Game 1 of the Wild Card series to the Tri-City ValleyCats, 5-1, on Wednesday night at Joseph L. Bruno Stadium.

-Left-hander Rob Hensey (0-1, 0.00 ERA) was brilliant.
+Left-hander Rob Hensey (0-1, 0.00 ERA) was brilliant but suffered the loss.
 Hensey, who set the new lefty strikeouts mark in a season with 116, kept the ValleyCats at bay with six strong innings while striking out four.
 The ValleyCats squeaked out two runs in the fifth inning, which ended up being enough, and then poured on another three runs in the seventh inning to put the game out of reach.
 Will Silva threw two perfect innings out of the pen.

 Despite keeping Tri-City in check, defensive miscues and missed opportunities at the plate proved costly.